 Also known as prayer candles, votive candles have been used for centuries to symbolize the prayers worshippers are offering either for him or herself or for other people.
 Votive candles have mostly been used in the Christian denomination religions of Anglican and Roman Catholicism, but are also known to be used in other religions.
-In present day, votive candles are commonly used during special events such as weddings and parties.
+In the present day, votive candles are commonly used during special events such as weddings and parties.
 Normally burned within a glass container that allows for the light to shine through, they are also commonly scented and then used in homes to add a pleasant aroma to the air.

 - If you're using beeswax to make your votive candles, we recommend to start out trying a medium papercore wicking